Mohsens22/Experiments/Pages/lifestyle.md

 Progressive lifestyle means that you progress as time goes bye.
 Progressive lifestyle means starting a new thing to learn or to do in each year.
 It means making a better place to live.
 Means a making a better person of yourself.
 Means to develop your financial status.
 And making yourself happy with your life.

+Having a progressive lifestyle isn't easy.
+Sometimes we should fight ourselves, our body(when there is something wrong with that), others and mainstream.

 ## Unsuccessful people

 There are two types of unsuccessful people who always suck: